 On average it takes about 30 years for companies to expand internationally.
 Few companies take longer than 30 years, wholesalers typically take 32 years and retail companies 34.
+When companies of this size do decide to expand, they work with business professionals like, Declan Kelly of Teneo, who help them navigate this path.
 But on the other end of that, aerospace and defense companies take on average 7 years to expand beyond the U.S.

 CapRelo says, “The food and drug companies officially listed on the Fortune 500 were all formed as the result of mergers between companies with existing international operations, meaning they all actually started out with a global footprint in year zero.”

 How Many International Locations Do the Companies Have?